-5.1 This chapter sets out the key objectives; key requirements to meet objectives; specific strategies intended to achieve each of the five key objectives; and performance indicators for each objective.
+key requirements to meet objectives; key requirements to meet objectives; specific strategies intended to achieve each of the five key objectives; and performance indicators for each objective.
 The critical success factors that are essential to the achievement of these key objectives are set out in chapter 6.